curvenote/blog/content/blog/jupytercon-2023-takeaways.md

 ## MyST will be life changing for everybody using Jupyter for science and science education right now.

 \[Mike\]: Jupyter notebooks let us weave narrative and code together, but not necessarily perfectly.
 I saw demos where people used code comments and/or markdown to try to explain figures and such.
-[MyST Markdown](https://myst-tools.org/docs/spec) — which is markdown plus extra features for writing science more easily — improves your ability to embed scientific narrative alongside executable code, even working with a package called Thebe to help notebooks execute from remote servers even if you don’t have python installed locally (a huge win for teachers & students…just send a link to the notebook and it works!).
+[MyST Markdown](https://myst-tools.org/docs/spec) — which is markdown plus extra features for writing science more easily — improves your ability to embed scientific narrative alongside executable code, even working with a package called Thebe to help notebooks execute from remote servers even if you don’t have python installed locally (a huge win for teachers & students… just send a link to the notebook and it works!).
 Talks on open-source MyST Markdown were really well received (see [Steve's lightning talk on MyST below](#lightning-talk)).

 ## Talks from the Curvenote team at JupyterCon

 All the talks at the conference were recorded so watch out for all the great content on a youtube channel soon, but in the meantime here are some fly on the wall recordings of the talk from the Curvenote team at the event.
 As core contributors to the MyST tools stack and ExecutableBooks project these focussed on the open source tools we’ve been developing there.

+(myst-talk)=

 ### MyST Markdown: Using notebooks in scientific publishing workflows